 These changes were a result of the review of the EC and PR–R zones undertaken by the Department as required under Commitment 3, Part 4 of the Strategic Assessment Program Report, to confirm they are adequate for conservation purposes.

-Commitment 7 of the of the Sydney Growth Centres Strategic Assessment Program Report required a review of the Commonwealth Cumberland Plain Woodland higher long–term management viability lands (HMV) identified under the Strategic Assessment for inclusion within the Cumberland Plain priority conservation lands (PCL).
+Commitment 7 of the of the Sydney Growth Centres Strategic Assessment Program Report required a review of the Commonwealth Cumberland Plain Woodland Higher long–term Management Viability (HMV) lands identified under the strategic assessment for inclusion within the Cumberland Plain Priority Conservation Lands (PCLs).
+The Office of Environment and Heritage, as the lead agency for this Commitment, has now completed this review: